-The Global Reporting Initiative has drafted guidelines on how to write sustainability reports.
+The Global Reporting Initiative has drafted the G4 Sustainability Reporting Guidelines on how to write sustainability reports.
 These guidelines state that organisations should report on the payments they make to governments (EC1) and on the amounts companies receive from governments (EC4).
-With respect to EC1, in the Mining and Metals Sector Supplement (MMSS), it has been added that mining companies have to report the payments to governments for each country in which they operate.183
+With respect to EC1, in the Mining and Metals Sector Disclosures (MMSD), it has been added that mining companies have to report the payments to governments for each country in which they operate.

-In mid-2010, in the United States the Dodd-Frank Act (Dodd-Frank Wall Street Reform and Consumer Protection Act) came into force.
-Sections 1502, 1503 and 1504 of the Dodd-Frank Act concern new reporting requirements on the use of conflict raw materials from the Democratic Republic of Congo (DRC) and neighbouring countries, extractive industry safety and payments to government institutions in relation to the mining of oil, gas and minerals.
-Companies that are listed on the New York Stock Exchange and use minerals from this region have to provide insight into the financial flows and research of whether they contribute to the financing of armed groups.
-184 the European Commission has made draft regulations to stimulate companies to be open about their tax payments to the governments of the countries in which they operate (extractive industry and forestry industry).
+In mid-2010, in the United States the Dodd-Frank Act (Dodd-Frank Wall Street Reform and Consumer Protection Act) came into force (see also section on conflict minerals).
+Section 1504 concerns reporting requirements payments to government institutions in relation to the mining of oil, gas and minerals.

+The European Commission has made draft regulations to stimulate companies to be open about their tax payments to the governments of the countries in which they operate (extractive industry and forestry industry).
 The EU also supports the use of due diligence processes described in the OECD Guidelines.
-185 However, in December 2013 there still was no EU-regulations for conflict minerals, in spite of the fact that in June 2013 new EU regulations on transparency in the extractive industry has been developed.
+However, in December 2013 there still was no EU-regulations for conflict minerals, in spite of the fact that in June 2013 new EU regulations on transparency in the extractive industry has been developed.
 In doing so, the EU partly takes over de Dodd Frank Act, but it does make an exception for conflict minerals.
 The European Commission expected to have finished an impact assessment towards the end of 2013, in order to be able to introduce legislation in the beginning of 2014.
-186

-Sovereignty on Natural Resources
+Sovereignty on natural resources